 Dr. Krishnan joined the Division of Cardiology in October 2009.
-She received her undergraduate degree from M.I.T., where she studied chemical engineering.
-She attended Northwestern University for medical school, and then completed her pediatric residency and pediatric cardiology fellowships at Children's National.
-During her fourth year fellowship, she was involved in research comparing cardiac development in murine and human fetuses at the National Heart, Lung, and Blood
+She received her undergraduate degree from the Massachusetts Institute of Technology., where she studied chemical engineering.
+She attended Northwestern University for medical school and subsequently completed her pediatric residency, pediatric cardiology fellowship, and advanced imaging fellowship at Children's National.
+Her research interests investigation of novel techniques for fetal ECG monitoring.

-Institute of the NIH.
-Her research interests include fetal effects of maternal lupus and other connective tissue diseases as well as neurodevelopmental outcomes of neonates with congenital heart defects.
 Her clinical practice focuses on fetal cardiology, transthoracic and transesophageal echocardiography, and inpatient and outpatient care.